danielricci/pong/README.md

 - Up = A
 - Down = D

 * The game has support for the XBox One controller.
 Make sure the controller is connected through bluetooth before the game launches.
-You can move your paddle up and down by using the left analog button.
+You can move your paddle up and down by using the left analog stick.

 Player Two (Right Paddle)
 - Up = J